Analytical Solutions of Open String Field Theory: String field theory basics

+This geometric picture leads also to an algebraic representation for surface states.
+It is known that infinitesimal deformations of a surface are obtained by the Virasoro generators.
+Hence, finite deformations are obtained by an exponentiation of those generators.
+Thus, we conclude that a general surface state can be written as,

-The simplest surface state is the vacuum, for which the conformal map is the identity map.
+where the $s_n$ are the coefficients defining the surface state.
+The simplest surface state is the vacuum, for which the conformal map is the identity map $f(z)=z$.
 Using the standard local coordinate patch, while evaluating the CFT expectation value on the upper half plane, is the same as a contraction with the vacuum state.
-Surface states in general are given by finite deformations of the upper half plane.
-Infinitesimal deformations of the upper half plane are given by the Virasoro generators.
-Exponentiating one gets the general form of a surface state,
+Hence, we conclude that for $\ket{0}$, $s_n=0\ \forall n$.
+The relation between the coefficients $s_n$ and the conformal transformation $f$ in the general case was described in~\cite{Schnabl:2002gg}.